Protect your Android against hacking and malware with Avast One

 Use a unique password for every account.
 If a hacker gets one, they’ll have only that one.
 Though they’ll try that password on all your other accounts, if it’s a strong and unique password, it won’t get them anywhere.

 Update your software.
 Outdated software is vulnerable software, but current software is much less so.
-Use auto-update for all your devices, programs, and apps.
+Use auto-update for all your devices, programs and apps, and get a driver updater for your PC.

 Don’t click on ads or strange links.
 Hackers can seed ads with malware in a technique known as “malvertising.”
 They can do the same with infected websites to perform “drive-by downloads” of malware onto your device when you visit those sites.
 Click only on things you know and trust.